 Martha Barnett’s And the Band Marches On is a darkly comic study of identity, crisis and redemption taking place from the point of view of a Northern Irish Loyalist family.
 The script is interwoven with text from interviews recorded during Loyalist parade season.

-St Ives by Daniel Nixon tells the story of two young locals squatting in a holiday cottage in Cornwall after being kicked out of their home by their landlord.
-The play examines the county’s position as one of the most deprived areas in Western Europe, and its economic reliance on tourism.
+St. Ives by DA Nixon tells the story of two young locals facing a dubious eviction from their house in St. Ives, Cornwall.
+When the out-of-town owner's wife dies, he decides to sell the cottage and the locals are faced with losing one of the last remaining places they could afford to rent in their home town.
+The play examines the county's position as one of the most deprived areas of Western Europe, and its economic reliance on tourism.

 Told by an Idiot’s Let Me Play the Lion Too company return to perform pop-up, improvised work across our public spaces